cpang1220/TestNumbers/README.md

-Sample go script for calculation of sum of squares of integers by inputting test number cases with rules by neglecting negative numbers and input test case number
+Sample go script for calculation of sum of squares of integers by inputting test number cases with rules by neglecting negative numbers and set input test case number

 ## Requirements
 The project mainly requires: